 The modern datacenter and the cloud has emerged as the dominant computing platform that powers most of world's consumer online services, financial, military, and scientific application domains.
-The goal of this course is to introduce students to the design, implementation, and management of modern datacenter and cloud networks, as well as provide them with a proper grounding for research in these areas.
-Each lecture will cover the presentation and discussion of one seminal paper from the field of datacenter and cloud networks.
-The course will also provide students with an experience in how to present a research paper, how to critically review a research paper, and how to work on a research project and write a research paper.
+The goal of this course is to introduce students to the design, implementation, and management of modern datacenter and cloud networks.
+Lectures will include the presentation and discussion of seminal papers from the field of datacenter and cloud networks, covering a wide-range of topics, including datacenter architecture and topology, datacenter routing and load balancing, datacenter transport, software-defined networking, programmable data plane, in-network computing, multi-tenancy in the cloud, RDMA, resource disaggregation, and optical switching inside datacenters.